 - Be enrolled full-time (minimum of 12 units is required) every semester

-- Attend at least two CSTEP workshops, events or activities each semester (offerings will include summer bootcamps, small group or 1:1 tutoring, leadership workshops, career workshops, faculty mentor gatherings, 1:1 academic advising appointments, test prep, and so much more)
+- Attend at least two CSTEP workshops, events or activities each semester (offerings will include summer bootcamps, leadership workshops, career workshops, etc.)

 - Participate in an internship or research experience prior to graduation (share offer letter with CSTEP staff via email)